sxmxc/verbose-octo-system/docs/authentication/providers.md

 # Authentication Providers

 This guide explains how to configure OpenID Connect (OIDC), LDAP, and Active Directory providers with HashiCorp Vault-backed secrets so administrators can deliver plug-and-play single sign-on.
+The Toolbox runtime refuses to start without Vault, so treat the steps below as mandatory for every environment.

 ## Configuration Sources